ajharris/ML-9-Team-Project/README.md

 Are there different risk factors per age group, which would indicate different prevention strategies?

 BMI, Age, Rural/Urban, see if there's different risk factors/prevention for different groups

+## Approaches:
+Regression to find composition and correlation of different variables

+Based on significance of variables, create a model to predict stroke or not